guatebus/JavaUserApp/README.md

 Start server and reach login at **/login.html**.

 #### Demo:
-Log in with username 1, 2 or 3 (same pwd as username) - app instance at http://javauserapp-lunchies52.rhcloud.com/login.html
+Log in with username 1, 2 or 3 (same pwd as username) - app instance at <a href="http://javauserapp-lunchies52.rhcloud.com/login.html" target="_blank">javauserapp-lunchies52.rhcloud.com/login.html</a>

 Users are directed to a welcome page, containing links to all resources (**href="/resource?p={id}"**):